HostMonster Web Hosting Help

 If you find the perfect domain name ending in .com then it usually is a great idea to pick up other extensions like .net, .org, .info, .us, etc. as you can park these domains to point to your actual account to pick up any visitors that just may happen to type in a different extension.

 This follows the same reasoning applied for avoiding hyphens.
 If mydomain.com is taken and you pick mydomains.com, there is a good chance you will be sending your traffic to mydomain.com as most domains are singular rather than plural.
 This is not so much the case when it comes to picking keyword rich domains.

-Price is not much of a factor if you need a certain domain.
 If someone owns a domain you want, and you see it is not in use, run a WHOIS to find the owner and communicate your interest in obtaining the domain.